xuvi7/cryptcord/README.md

 * Only authorized users can access specific channels.
 * Messages can be sent, edited, and deleted in real time.
 * Communication remains confidential and tamper-resistant against a semi-honest server.
-  Messages and keys are always encrypted client-side using AES-GCM, while RSA is used for key distribution.
+  Messages are encrypted client-side using AES-GCM, while RSA-OAEP is used to distribute channel AES keys.

 ## Architecture